-1. A minimum of five working days in advance of the ARCP panel meeting, each panel member will have access to a number of portfolios to review.
-Individuals will propose and justify an outcome for each of their portfolios, noting strengths/weaknesses in relation to the curriculum standards

-- 2. Panel members come to an individual decision on their recommendation for an ARCP outcome - 3.
+- A minimum of five working days in advance of the ARCP panel meeting, each panel member will have access to a number of portfolios to review.
+Individuals will propose and justify an outcome for each of their portfolios, noting strengths/weaknesses in relation to the curriculum standards - 2.
+Panel members come to an individual decision on their recommendation for an ARCP outcome - 3.
 The ARCP panel meets and members confer and agree strengths, weaknesses and adequacy of the evidence in relation to the curriculum.
 Panel members may question the suggested outcome and refer to the evidence within the portfolio before reaching agreement.
 Where the documentary evidence submitted is incomplete or otherwise inadequate to support a judgement, the procedures in relation to Outcome 5 (Incomplete Evidence Presented) should be followed. - 4.
 ARCP records are completed.
-Any concerns about a Resident Doctor's Fitness to Practice must be reported to the Deputy Dean for Foundation in time for further advice and guidance, but if something is raised at ARCP, this must be forwarded to the Deputy Dean who will then liaise with the RO.
-For F2 following consideration of the Resident Doctor Form R, the Chair of the panel will complete the revalidation section of the enhanced outcome form for consideration by the RO. - 5.
-ARCP panel duties are complete when the decision and any recommendations are communicated to the Resident Doctor, the ES and the Foundation School. - 6.
+Any concerns about a Foundation resident doctor's Fitness to Practice must be reported to the Deputy Dean for Foundation in time for further advice and guidance, but if something is raised at ARCP, this must be forwarded to the Deputy Dean who will then liaise with the RO.
+For FY2 following consideration of the residents Form R, the Chair of the panel will complete the revalidation section of the enhanced outcome form for consideration by the RO. - 5.
+ARCP panel duties are complete when the decision and any recommendations are communicated to the Foundation resident doctor, the ES and the Foundation School. - 6.
 An outcome 5 is not an acceptable final outcome for the ARCP process.
-This must be addressed appropriately by the Resident Doctor within two weeks after the initial ARCP outcome at which point the School will expect to be notified of the revised outcome.
+This must be addressed appropriately by the Foundation resident doctor within two weeks after the initial ARCP outcome at which point the School will expect to be notified of the revised outcome.
 This could therefore be 1,3,6 or (rarely) an outcome 4.
 Until the final outcome is received the Deputy Dean for Foundation will not sign off that doctor.
-It the Resident Doctor is, for example, unwell and requires additional time, if this exceeds the time allowed out of programme (i.e. 20 days) the ARCP panel should award the appropriate outcome 'other' (see UKFPO ARCP Guide) - 7.
-If any Resident Doctor is awarded an ARCP outcome of 3, 4 or 5, action plans (where appropriate) are to be signed between the trust and the Resident Doctor and this information must be sent on to the Foundation School. - 8.
-The Resident Doctor must acknowledge the outcome through the appropriate channels within ten days of the panel meeting.
+If the Foundation resident doctor is, for example, unwell and requires additional time, if this exceeds the time allowed out of programme (i.e. 20 days) the ARCP panel should award the appropriate outcome 'other' (see UKFPO ARCP Guide) - 7.
+If any Foundation resident doctor is awarded an ARCP outcome of 3, 4 or 5, action plans (where appropriate) are to be signed between the trust and the Foundation resident doctor and this information must be sent on to the Foundation School. - 8.
+The Foundation resident doctor must acknowledge the outcome through the appropriate channels within ten days of the panel meeting.